Ceazor/SheepCoin/README.md

 This is a novel MemeCoin project

 Its basic premise is that the transfer function is restricted by the token holder count.

-🐑 = 1 token can transfer
+🐑HerdSize = 1 token can transfer

-🐑🐑 = 2 tokens can transfer
+🐑🐑HerdSize = 2 tokens can transfer

 This will stop early buyers from buying up huge allocations. and also help to restrict wallets from emptying out all their tokens.